paynl/ubercart3-plugin/README.md

 - [Support](#support)

 # Available payment methods
-This list includes payment options like: iDEAL + QR, Bancontact + QR, Maestro, Visa, FashionCheque, Mastercard, Billink, Klarna, PayPal, Afterpay and many more.
+This list includes payment options like: iDEAL + QR, Bancontact + QR, Maestro, Visa, FashionCheque, Mastercard, Billink, Klarna, PayPal, Riverty and many more.
 We at PAY. provide multiple payment options for your webshop.
 Check the full list at <a href="https://www.pay.nl/betaalmethoden">PAY's payment methods</a>.
 For more information on this topic consult PAY. at support@pay.nl.

 # Installation